Minkookijn/Minkookijn/README.md

 - 👋 Hi, I’m @Minkookijn
-- 👀 I’m interested in making viruses and programs
+- 👀 I’m interested in making mods and programs
 - 🌱 I’m currently learning python and lua
 - 📫 How to reach me Discord .ultracat (dont call me)